 Sumptuous high-rise above the 150-year-old Post Office in the most convenient city-centre position possible.
 Some elegant old-fashioned rooms, but most feature a contemporary design and sublime city views.
 World-class facilities add to the appeal. • Review • +61 2 8223 1111

 6. Pullman Quay Grand Sydney Harbour • Circular Quay • $$$$

-Unbeatable position between the harbour, botanical gardens, and opera house.
-Suites are ideal for families, while many offer postcard-perfect harbour views from the extensive balcony.
+Unbeatable position between the harbor, botanical gardens, and opera house.
+Suites are ideal for families, while many offer postcard-perfect harbor views from the extensive balcony.
 And there are numerous waterside eateries within a one-minute walk. • +61 2 9256 4000

 7. Sofitel Sydney Darling Harbour • Darling Harbour • $$$$

 This recently-built skyscraper dwarfs the competition, so views are among Sydney’s finest.
 Ultra-contemporary design and irresistible open-air pool overlooking the harbor, which is packed with shops, bars and cafés. • +61 2 8388 8888

 8. Radisson Blu Plaza Hotel Sydney • City Center • $$$$

 Colossal historic building along a tranquil but convenient block in the city centre.
 Recently-renovated, with plush corridors, colorful rooms, and plenty of character.
 More appealing to families than most. • Review • +61 2 8214 0000

 9. Ovolo 1888 Darling Harbour • Darling Harbour • $$$

 Personality plus and ultra-chic design in a converted 130-year-old wool store featuring its original structures.
 One block from so many harbor-side shops, cafés and bars. • Review • +61 2 8586 1888